Jeff Katz: Film producer

 Katz, arriving in Los Angeles on his 20th birthday, first worked as an unpaid intern for New Line Cinema where he eventually became a studio executive and film producer, producing Freddy vs. Jason at 24 years old, followed by Snakes on a Plane, Shoot 'Em Up and Normal Adolescent Behavior.
 While serving as a studio executive at New Line, during the production of Blade: Trinity, he thought Ryan Reynolds was the only actor suitable for the role of Deadpool and championed the idea with the support of Marvel's Avi Arad and Kevin Feige.
 However, rights issues emerged with 20th Century Fox and their X-Men films, and the project did not move forward with that studio.
 Katz subsequently moved to 20th Century Fox, finally bringing the Ryan Reynolds deal over to the studio, where he worked on productions such as Deadpool, X-Men Origins: Wolverine, X-Men: First Class and The A-Team while there.
 Katz was named one of Variety's "10 Producers to Watch" and was also named a member of The Hollywood Reporter's annual "35 Under 35."

-Katz also appears as an interview subject in several documentaries including Never Sleep Again: The Elm Street Legacy, Going to Pieces: The Rise and Fall of the Slasher Film, Halloween: 25 Years of Terror and His Name Was Jason: 30 Years of Friday The 13th.
+Katz also appears as an interview subject in several documentaries including Never Sleep Again: The Elm Street Legacy, Going to Pieces: The Rise and Fall of the Slasher Film, Halloween: 25 Years of Terror, His Name Was Jason: 30 Years of Friday The 13th and Crystal Lake Memories: The Complete History of Friday the 13th.

-He is currently producing The Pope's Exorcist starring Russell Crowe and based on the life of Father Gabriele Amorth for Sony Pictures and Screen Gems.
+He most recently produced The Pope's Exorcist starring Russell Crowe and based on the life of Father Gabriele Amorth for Sony Pictures and Screen Gems, for which he also received a story credit.
+The film has grossed $77 million on a budget of $18 million and a sequel is in development.